Toward waste consciousness and circular systems

 Join me on Patreon

 Become a member on Patreon and join kitchen/community herbalism classes, learn ethical foraging, and support my practice.
-Membership is on tiered pricing.
+Membership is offered by tiered pricing.
 Join for free to get on the email list for blog posts and monthly invitations right to your inbox!

 Next